-- The we button is pressed for more than 5 seconds in SA mode. - The vehicle begins moving during SA mode. - The ignition switch is placed in the OFF or LOCK position.
+- The value button is pressed for more than 5 seconds in SA mode. - The vehicle begins moving during SA mode. - The ignition switch is turned to the OFF or LOCK position.

 Training phrases

 During the SA mode, the system instructs the trainer to say the following phrases.
 (The system will prompt you for each phrase.)